Angevin Empire: Toulouse

 Much less tenable was the claim over Toulouse, the fortified seat of the County of Toulouse.
 Eleanor's ancestors claimed the large county, as it had been the central power of the ancient Duchy of Aquitaine in the times of Odo the Great.
-However Henry II and possibly Eleanor were likely not related to this ancient line of dukes; Eleanor was a Ramnulfid, while Henry II was an Angevin.
+However Henry and possibly Eleanor were likely not related to this ancient line of dukes; Eleanor was a Ramnulfid, while Henry was an Angevin.

 Toulouse was larger, more heavily fortified, and much richer than many cities of the time.
 It was strategically important, sitting between the Atlantic Ocean and the Mediterranean, dominating regional trade and road networks that included significant towns such as Narbonne, Cahors, Albi, Nîmes and Carcassonne.
-The recurrent conflicts by the Angevins with Toulouse would be called the Forty Years War by William of Newburgh.
+The recurrent conflicts by the Angevins with Toulouse was called the Forty Years War by William of Newburgh.

-In June 1159, Henry II's forces gathered in Poitiers.
-They included troops from all of his fiefdoms from Gascony to England, and reinforcements sent by Thierry and King Malcolm IV of Scotland.
+In June 1159 Henry's forces gathered in Poitiers.
+They included troops from all of his fiefdoms from Gascony to England, as well as reinforcements sent by Thierry and King Malcolm IV of Scotland.
 Even a Welsh prince joined the fray.
-The only larger armies of the times were those raised for major crusades.
-Henry II attacked from the north; his allies the Trencavels and Ramon Berenguer opened a second front.
-Henry II couldn't capture Toulouse proper since his overlord, King Louis VII of France, was part of the defence and he didn't want to set an example to his vassals or have to deal with keeping his sovereign prisoner.
-Henry II did capture Cahors along with castles in the Garonne valley in the Quercy region.

-Henry II returned in 1161, but too busy with conflicts elsewhere in his fiefdom, he left his allies fighting against Toulouse.
-Alfonso II the King of Aragon, himself having interests there, joined the war.
-In 1171 Henry II's alliance was bolstered by another of Raymond V's enemies, Humbert of Maurienne.

-In 1173, in Limoges, Raymond finally gave up after over a decade of constant fights.
-He paid homage to Henry II, to Henry's sons Henry and Richard, the Duke of Aquitaine.
+The only larger armies of the time were those raised for major crusades.
+Henry attacked from the north; his allies the Trencavels and Ramon Berenguer opened a second front.
+Henry could not capture Toulouse proper since King Louis VII was part of the defence, Henry and did not want to set an example to his vassals or have to deal with keeping his sovereign prisoner.
+Henry did capture Cahors along with castles in the Garonne valley in the Quercy region.
+Henry returned in 1161, but too busy with conflicts elsewhere in his fiefdom, he left his allies fighting against Toulouse.
+King Alfonso II of Aragon had interests there and joined the war.
+In 1171, Henry's alliance was bolstered by another of Raymond's enemies, Humbert of Maurienne.
+In 1173 in Limoges, Raymond finally gave up after over a decade of constant fights.
+He paid homage to Henry and to Henry's sons: Henry and Richard, Duke of Aquitaine.

-Pinnacle of the Angevin Empire
+Apex

-The attacks on Toulouse made clear that peace between Louis VII and Henry II was not peace at all but just an opportunity for Henry to make war elsewhere.
-Louis was in an awkward position: his subject, Henry, was largely more powerful than he was and Louis had no male heir.
-Constance, his second wife, died in childbirth in 1160 and Louis VII announced he would remarry at once, in the urgent need of a male heir, with Adèle of Champagne.
-Henry II's son, Henry, two years old, was finally married to Margaret under the pressure of Henry II, and, as declared in 1158, the Norman Vexin went to him as Margaret's dowry.
-If Louis VII died without a male heir, Henry would have been a strong candidate for the French throne.
+The attacks on Toulouse made clear that peace between Louis and Henry was not peace at all but just an opportunity for Henry to make war elsewhere.
+Louis was in an awkward position: his subject Henry was largely more powerful than he was, and Louis had no male heir.
+Constance, his second wife, died in childbirth in 1160, and Louis announced he would remarry at once, in the urgent need of a male heir, with Adèle of Champagne.
+Louis' daughter Margaret was betrothed to Henry's son Henry the Young King on 2 November 1160.
+Henry the Young King was five years old at the time of this agreement while Margaret was about two.
+Margaret's dowry was the vital and much disputed territory of Vexin.
+Thus, if Louis died without a male heir, Henry would have been a strong candidate for the French throne.